Thick, sweet, and delicious homemade apple-based vegan honey that requires only 3 ingredients and 30 minutes.

 This honey debate is a controversial topic in the vegan community.
 I'll put it simply, bees are an animal, so no, no matter where you buy your honey, it is not vegan.

-This is a very simple 3-ingredient vegan honey recipe and all you need in a small pot and whisk.
+This is a very easy recipe and all you need in a small pot and whisk.
 A small mesh strainer could come in handy if you want to remove the lemon pulp from the simmered lemon slice.

 More Apple Recipes You'll Love